 Grace to you!

-In our everyday life as God’s children, we notice that tough moment of spiritual dryness, or what some spiritual writers call desolation, is often followed by spiritual consolation?
+As God's children, we notice that a challenging moment of spiritual dryness occurs in our everyday life.
+These sorts of moments, what some spiritual writers call desolation, are often followed by spiritual consolation.

-A recent life story is an example: A devout Catholic who had been having some difficulties selling two of her family properties, which was costing them over fifty thousand dollars every year to maintain, witnessed one of those spiritual consolations.
-It came from responses to her prayer petitions; and for her, it was miraculous.
+A recent life story is an example.
+A devout Catholic who had been having some difficulties selling two of her family properties had one of those moments of consolation.
+The properties were costing them over fifty thousand dollars every year to maintain.
+They were draining everything they had.
+But God intervened.
+It came from responses to her prayer petitions, and for her, it was miraculous.

 She had asked a priest to remember her intentions in prayers.
-The priest promised to do so, adding, “Let’s see what happens within the next two weeks.”
+The priest promised to do so.
+In faith, the priest suggested to the woman: "Let's see what happens within the next two weeks."

-Actually, the priest felt a deep burden to lift the woman’s intention to the Lord.
-He offered Masses and the rosary for it.
+The priest felt a deep burden to lift the woman's intention to the Lord.
+He offered Masses and the Rosary for it.

 In the Spiritual Exercises of Saint Ignatius of Loyola, we read how consolation and desolation (anguish) experiences are part of the spiritual life.
 For those who want only the consolation part, I’m sorry.
 You will be disappointed.

 Observe the pattern in the relationship of our Lord Jesus Christ with his disciples.
-From messages of consolation, he goes back to the cross; and from the cross he moves to consolation.
-It’s like a circle maturing in the final victory of the believer which happens when we die.
+From consolation messages, the Lord goes back to the cross; and from the cross, he moves to consolation.
+It is like a circle maturing in the believer's final victory, which happens when we sleep in the Lord.

-A couple of Scriptural examples will do for today’s reflection.
-First is the Transfiguration in Matthew 17:1-5, which was preceded by the discussion about the crucifixion of the Christ, plus the cross that will mark the life of the disciples (Mt 16:21-28).
+A couple of Scriptural examples will do for today's reflection.
+First is the account of the Lord's Transfiguration in Matthew 17:1-5, which was preceded by the discussion about the crucifixion of the Christ, plus the cross that will mark the life of the disciples (Mt 16:21-28).

-Second is the little miracle that happened when the Lord told Peter to go to the sea, cast a hook, take the first fish he catches, open its mouth and there will be a shekel, enough to pay for his tax and Peter’s (see Mt 17: 24-27).
+Second is the miracle that happened when the Lord told Peter to go to the sea, cast a hook, take the first fish he catches, open its mouth.
+There will be a shekel, enough to pay for his tax and Peter's (see Mt 17: 24-27).
 Of course, everything happened as the Lord had told Peter.
-This subtle miracle was preceded by a saddening message from the lips of the Lord regarding his crucifixion?
-Scripture tells us the mood of the disciples after listening to that message: “They were greatly distressed” (Mt 17:23).
+This subtle miracle was preceded by a saddening message from the lips of the Lord regarding his crucifixion.
+Scripture tells us the disciples' mood after listening to that message: "They were greatly distressed" (Mt 17:23).

 Perhaps, this reminds us that, “When the night is darkest, the dawn is near,” just like when the day is brightest, the dusk is near.